-- · Wages. - Distributions from a pension, annuity, profit-sharing or stock bonus plan, any IRA, an owner-employee plan, or other deferred compensation plan. - Distributions from a medical or health savings account (HSA) and long-term care benefits. - Certain surrenders of life insurance contracts. - Distributions from qualified tuition programs (QTPs) or Coverdell ESAs. - Gambling winnings if regular gambling winnings withholding is required under section 3402(q).
-However, if regular gambling winnings withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section - Canceled debts reportable under section 6050P. - Fish purchases for cash reportable under section - Reportable payments that are withholdable payments made to a recalcitrant account holder that is a U.S. nonexempt recipient from which you have withheld under chapter 4.
+- Wages. - Distributions from a pension, an annuity, a profit-sharing or stock bonus plan, any IRA, an owner-employee plan, or other deferred compensation plan. - Distributions from a medical or health savings account (HSA) and long-term care benefits. - Certain surrenders of life insurance contracts. - Distributions from qualified tuition programs (QTPs) or Coverdell education savings accounts (ESAs). - · Gambling winnings if regular gambling winnings withholding is required under section 3402(q).
+However, if regular gambling winnings withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section 6045(e). - Canceled debts reportable under section 6050P. - Fish purchases for cash reportable under section - Reportable payments that are withholdable payments made to a recalcitrant account holder that is a U.S. nonexempt recipient from which you have withheld under chapter 4.
 See Regulations section 1.1474-6(f).